Jareg123/Semux-parser/README.md

 # semux
 RUN Python 3.5.1

+Perhaps, if you run the code, there will be an error first.
+After the second time must pass.
+The code is shit, but for now, that's all I'm capable of.

 It collects the amount of tokens in the delegation.
 As well as how many each delegate.

 Creates 2 files, txt, and csv , with all the information